Can a simple tape help to reduce the heel pain?

 You should avoid foot taping in the following instances:

-Here are a few taping techniques that you can use.
+Here are instructions for a few taping techniques that you can use.
 Each technique has its pros and cons.
 Some of them are more supportive and some are more restricting and complicated.
 At the beginning you should start with a classic technique and then change it as you become more experienced.
 Changes can be made in the brand of the tape, the strain of the tape, its width, the way you put it on the foot etc’.
 Like everything in life – Practice brings perfection – The more experience you get the more relief will follow.
 At the beginning it may seem problematic especially if you are taping yourself.
 But after a few times the process will become easier and you will find the tape and the strain suitable for you.

 The podiatrist Dr. Ralph Dye has developed a few taping methods to support the foot and ankle.
 Low dye taping technique is used for injuries or pain caused by over-pronation.
 It reduces the foot joints range of motion, supports the plantar fascia and relieves the heel pain from the disorder.
 This is the most complicated and the most supportive taping technique.
 There are a few steps for this technique: